 Your Inner World

-Most of us are never taught to pay attention to our inner world.
+Most of us don’t pay attention to our inner world.
 And yet it can be a very chaotic place inside.

-Life is filled with millions of tiny moments that come and go.
-Some moments are happy and joyful, while others are scary, stressful, or simply get under your skin in ways that you might not fully understand.
+Life is jam-packed with millions of tiny moments that come and go.
+Some moments are joyful, while others are scary, stressful, or get under your skin in ways you might not fully understand.

-This accumulation of moments creates your personal identity, the way you think of yourself, and those around you.
-By the time you’ve reached a very young age, you will have developed a perspective of who you are and how you fit into the world.
-This is when the narrator inside your head becomes active and fills your mind with all kinds of nonsense.
+This accumulation of moments creates your identity the way you think of yourself and those around you.
+By the time you’ve reached a very young age, you will have developed a perspective of who you are and how you fit into the world when the narrator inside your head becomes active and fills your mind with all kinds of nonsense.

-Mindfulness meditation is a useful way to reduce the noise generated by the narrator of your inner world.
-It provides a path to peace simply by enabling you to slow down and see reality a bit more clearly.
+Mindfulness meditation is a helpful way to reduce the noise generated by the narrator of your inner world.
+Moreover, it provides a path to peace simply by enabling you to slow down and see reality a bit more clearly.

 Your Thoughts and Emotions

-When you begin to meditate, you’ll be able to observe how ignoring stressful thoughts has a direct impact on reducing anxiety.
+When you begin to meditate, you’ll be able to observe how ignoring stressful thoughts in-person impacts reducing anxiety.
 This is a very close connection that can produce powerful and profound results.

 Learning to Create Space Around Your Worries